Reiko

 3. Paper critiquing the NZ policy on freshwater, for neglecting chemical mixtures: 'Chemical Drains: New Zealand’s new NPS-FW freshwater policy is not watertight.'
 2017

-4. Currently undertaking MA (Sociology) at UoA
+4. Currently undertaking an MA (Sociology) at University of Auckland

 Information